List of content you will read in this article:

 Suppose you are in the market searching for a VPN service.
 In that case, you will find many VPN services providing the basic VPN service along with ad-blocking, malware protection, and other benefits that will make your internet surfing completely anonymous.
 Due to a large number of VPN providers, we can make out one thing very clearly.
 People are buying these services as they don't trust the Internet with their IP addresses.
 Thus, if you are working on some critical project or your emails contain some crucial documents, then you must have a VPN connection to make your connectivity secure and private.

-This is what an IP address is all about, and it's a bridge between your machine and the Internet; without the IP address, you won't be able to connect to your favorite websites and access the information that you need.
+This is all about what is an IP address, and it's a bridge between your machine and the Internet; without the IP address, you won't be able to connect to your favorite websites and access the information that you need.
 But surfing the suspicious website without keeping your IP address masked could potentially open your machine for web attacks.
 The Internet is growing at an exceptional rate, and people are using it to their advantage.
 You don't know the intentions of the other person on whose website you just visited.
 Thus, IP address masking is essential in the modern era of surfing the Internet.